 If we can solve problems for humanity with smart solutions, those solutions need to be sustainable.
 There is no point in solving a City's traffic problems and reducing pollution if the answer is not sustainable.
-If the solution relies on third-party systems or utilizes computing that has unfixed pricing, smart solutions are destined to become burdens for the cities and other installations.
+If the solution relies on third-party systems or utilizes unfixed pricing computing, smart solutions are destined to become burdens for the cities and other installations.

 Did you know?